 “Research out of North Dakota demonstrated that vaccination at birth can improve future responses to vaccination, while helping provide protection against respiratory diseases from birth to weaning,”4 said Victor Cortese, DVM, PhD, director of immunology and biologicals with Zoetis.

-A study in Montana helps support the Zoetis recommendation to use Inforce 3® at birth followed by a second dose of Inforce 3 and One Shot® BVD to protect against BRSV, IBR, PI3, bovine viral diarrhea (BVD) Types 1 and 2 and Mannheimia haemolytica, before heading to pasture.5
+A field study, not a USDA challenge study, in Montana helps support the Zoetis recommendation to use Inforce 3® at birth followed by a second dose of Inforce 3 and One Shot® BVD to protect against BRSV, IBR, PI3, bovine viral diarrhea (BVD) Types 1 and 2 and Mannheimia haemolytica, before heading to pasture.5

 Cortese concluded with three things a cow/calf producer will see from implementing young calf respiratory vaccinations:6,7

 - Lower pneumonia rates

 To develop a vaccination protocol for your young nursing calves, consult with your local veterinarian, or visit CompleteCalfProtection.com to learn more about solutions from Zoetis.

 1Wang M, Schneider LG, Hubbard KJ, et al. Beef producer survey of the cost to prevent and treat bovine respiratory disease in preweaned calves.
 J Am Vet Med Assoc.
 2018;253(5):617-623.

 2 Mahan SM, Sobecki B, Johnson J, et al. Efficacy of intranasal vaccination with a multivalent vaccine containing temperature-sensitive modified-live bovine herpesvirus type 1 for protection of seronegative and seropositive calves against respiratory disease.
 J Am Vet Med Assoc.
 2016;248(11):1280-1286.